mwasee3/webservice-fetchrewards/README.md

 # Webservice Fetch Rewards
-Web service that accepts HTTP requests and returns responses based on the conditions outlined in PDF.
+Web service that accepts HTTP requests and returns responses based on the conditions outlined in PDF.<br />
-Close repository on local device.
+*Clone repository on local device.*
 ## Installation of python
 If you dont have python on your machine, you can install it from here and add pip and python to environment variables. https://www.python.org/downloads/